 The Australian and US approach retain those add-ons, plus a so-called Weight Distributing Hitch.
 There are also effective electronic stability aids.

 For an explanation of trailer dynamics, a few technical terms have to be used.
 The major ones are weight and mass.

 Whilst not an issue with things like cooking, weight and mass are different.
-With caravans and their tow vehicles, that difference is vital.
+With travel trailers and their tow vehicles, that difference is vital.

 Mass is a measure of the amount of material in something.
 It remains exactly the same no matter where it is (including in space).